deliberate-programming/training-room/README.md

 If you should feel a bit uneasy, tense because you can't shed the thought of being watched (event though it's you watching yourself), that's normal.
 It will go away after a while when you get used to working this way.
 Try not to force anything.
 Don't make it a competition with yourself.

 ##### Reflect on your work
 Once the time's up stop the logging by pressing `Ctrl-C`.
+Maybe now's the time to take a little break before you start into the next phase of DProg.
+So far it has been easy.
+You were doing familiar stuff: programming.

+And then, when you're ready